 Newer builds come with the advantage that they are, well, new.
 Something shiny and fresh that you can claim as your own.
-These can be in newer communities/sub divisions that have cropped up in created residential areas that may be a little bit out of the way from the main city center, but might have other amenities such as being closer to schools, supermarkets, etc. Some complain that the newer houses aren’t ‘built to last’ like the older (50+ houses are), but it’s subjective.
+These can be in newer communities/subdivisions that have cropped up in created residential areas that may be a little bit out of the way from the main city centre but might have other amenities such as being closer to schools, supermarkets, etc. Some complain that the newer houses aren’t ‘built to last like the older (50+ houses are), but it’s subjective.
 Newer homes also typically come with a warranty.

 Older builds tend to come with a bit of history.
 In the UK, you can easily find homes that are more than 100 years old (just to put it into context!).
 There is a chance that you’d need to invest a little more by way of fixing up a thing or two, and potentially even refurbishing some parts.
 These houses may also be more centrally located.

 If you are fixed on a location and fiscally comfortable enough to consider purchasing a forever home, an older property may not be a bad idea, especially since it gives you the chance to add and modify a good part of the house.
-If you’re still relatively green behind the ears, and may be in an area for some time but you are unsure if you’d consider a long term settlement, a new buy may work best.
+If you’re still relatively green behind the ears and maybe in an area for some time but you are unsure if you’d consider a long term settlement, a new built may work best.
 At the end of the day, just weigh your options after taking everything into consideration.